Quantitative steepness, semi-FKPP reactions, and pushmi-pullyu fronts: Introduction

 Another distinction between the pushed and pulled cases is in the shape of the traveling wave.
 Pushed traveling waves have purely exponential asymptotics: \be U_*(x)\sim B e^{-\lambda _*x},~~\hbox{as $x\to+\infty$}, \ee while pulled traveling waves have an extra linear factor: \be U_*(x)\sim (Dx+B)e^{-\lambda _*x},~~\hbox{as $x\to+\infty$}. \ee Note that the exponential decay rate $\lambda_*$ appears both in (\ref{jul1312}) and in the pulled front location asymptoptics~(\ref{jul1308}).

 It is well known that the fronts associated to Fisher-KPP type nonlinearities, that is, those satisfying~(\ref{mar408bis}), are pulled.
 However, the Fisher-KPP criterion does not describe the boundary of the pushed-pulled transition.
 While the transition from the pulled to pushed behavior has been extensively studied in the applied literature, see~\cite{Ebert-vanSaarlos,Leach-Needham,vanSaarlos} and references therein, including the recent study of the stochastic effects~\cite{BHK1,BHK2}, a true mathematical understanding is still lacking.
 We mention~\cite{garnier2012inside} for a general criterion for pulled fronts, \cite{Giletti} for a preliminary investigation into the asymptotics of $m$, the very recent papers~\cite{AHS,AS1,AS2} for a spectral approach to this question, and~\cite{AHR} for the study of the pushed-pulled transition in the context of the Burgers-FKPP equation.
+We also mention~\cite{Crooks} for an investigation into some explicitly solvable cases similar to our setting.
 Shedding new light on this old problem is one motivation in this work.